Fuerteventura in 5 Days: everything you need to know

 Discover the main monuments of Puerto del Rosario

-What is the best way to travel around Fuerteventura in 5 days?
+What is the best means of transport to tour Fuerteventura in 5 days?

 Rent a car| ©Dan Gold